Visionary Award

 THE PRODUCERS GUILD VISIONARY AWARD

-The Producers Guild Visionary Award recognizes a television, film or new media producer for his or her unique or uplifting contributions to our culture through inspiring storytelling or performance.
+The Producers Guild Visionary Award recognizes a television, film or emerging media producer for his or her unique or uplifting contributions to our culture through inspiring storytelling or performance.

 1998 - Steven Spielberg, Debbie Allen and Colin Wilson for “Amistad” and Ken Burns for “Lewis and Clark”